insidewhy/horse-sparkle/readme.md

 [![Known Vulnerabilities](https://snyk.io/test/github/insidewhy/horse-sparkle/badge.svg)](https://snyk.io/test/github/insidewhy/horse-sparkle)
 [![Renovate](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com)

-A flexible and easy to use work queue for JavaScript/TypeScript environments and browsers.
+A work queue for JavaScript/TypeScript environments capable of avoiding repetition of work on failure and with bounded memory usage and flexible error handling.

-- Queue up multiple pieces of work into a queue.
+- Allows adding work to a queue to be processed one at a time and in order.
 - Puts work to the back of the queue when it fails.
-- Resumes work from where it failed rather than having to restart it (using async generators).
+- Resumes work from where it failed rather than having to restart it from scratch (via the power of async iterators).
-- Allows limiting the size of the queue to avoid unbounded memory usage.
+- Allows limiting the size of the queue to avoid unbounded memory usage:
   - Context is associated with each piece of work, after failure the memory associated with the work is reclaimed but the context can be used to recreate it from scratch.
-  - Overflows are consumed as an async generator, this can requeue the work when the queue is empty or provide any other programmable behaviour.
+  - Overflows are consumed from an async generator, the user may recreate the work from the associated context when the queue is empty, throw it away, or perform any other action they want.
-- Can customise the behaviour which occurs when a failure is detected, e.g. the processing of the queue may be suspended for a certain time period and this period may increase on consecutive failures.
+- Can customise the behaviour which occurs when a failure is detected:
+  - The queue awaits the error handler which can be used to add delays on failure.
+  - The consecutive failure count is passed to the error handler which may be used for exponential backoff.

+`horse-sparkle` is written in TypeScript and the project includes extensive unit testing.

 ## Documentation